 OSHA cites for serious violations only when there is substantial probability that death or serious physical harm could result, and the employer either knew, or should have known, of the hazard.

-The company has 15 working days from the date of the notice to
+The company has 15 working days from the date of the notice to contest the citations.

 TRANSPORTATION SECRETARY ANNOUNCES GRANTS OF $38.2 MILLION TO INCREASE SEAT BELT USE